5 Best Sensory Calming Toys and Tools for Kids with Special Needs

 The Top 5:

-Entering our list of best sensory calming products at number 5 is the Water and Sand Play Light Cube for Sensory and Motor Development by Rover Education.
-This cube is an engaging learning tool that also promotes relaxation.
+Entering our list of best sensory calming products at number 5 is the Portable Light-Up Stimulation Box for Sand or Water - Pediatric Acrylic Box by Enabling Devices.
+This table is an engaging learning tool that also promotes relaxation.

-The cube, which can stand up to wear and tear at the hands of high-energy kids and is appropriate for indoor or outdoor use, comes in your choice of two sizes and has a remote control that regulates the LED lights.
+The table, which can stand up to wear and tear at the hands of high-energy kids and is appropriate for indoor use.
 It’s lightweight and portable so you aren’t limited where you can provide learning and relaxing experiences.

-This unique cube made our list because of its versatility and its appeal to all children.
-It can be enjoyed by any kid, so children who benefit from sensory calming devices aren’t separated from their peers.
+This unique table made our list because of its versatility and its appeal to all children.
+It can be enjoyed by any child, so children who benefit from sensory calming devices aren’t separated from their peers.
 It delivers multiple benefits, adding to its versatility as a tool for learning, developing fine motor skills, and calming the nervous system.

 Features and Benefits